YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Information: Operator log message indicating clean up of replication information abandoned by an abnormally terminated process.

-Action: Investigate the cause of the process termination; report to your GT.M support channel when coincident with other issues.
+Action: Investigate the cause of the process termination; report to your YottaDB support channel when coincident with other issues.

 -----------------
 JNLPOOLRECOVERY